 While you have only one primary email address--the one you use to log into Gmail with--you may have several "alias" email addresses as well depending on what's been setup for you.
+You may also have an alternative address that you check that's a Google Group like info@ or hello@yourdomain.com

-Once setup, here's how to send from another address:
+Here's how to send from another address:

 In Gmail, head to the "gear" icon and choose "settings."